 When many Americans hear the Federal Reserve, they think of the institution that controls the economy.
 Or the institution that controls inflation.
 Or at least the institution that controls interest rates.
 In fact, the Fed controls none of those.

 And yet – it exerts massive influence over a $16 trillion economy.
 It can start and help stop a recession.
 The Fed even triggers booms and busts outside the US.
-It moves the stockmarket up and down.
-And the Fed does it with tactics like this…
+It moves the stock market up and down.

 Janet Yellen, the Chair of the Fed, will tell investors what they expect economic conditions to be.
 They announce how many treasury bonds they expect to purchase, and they announce what they expect the overnight interest rate banks will pay to borrow from the Fed.